This page contains affiliate links. Please read our disclosure for more info.

 Where We Stayed Near Gare de Lyon

-We stayed near Gare de Lyon (only two stops on the RER D train from Gare du Nord) because our train to Italy left at 6.30am.
+For this itinerary, we stayed near Gare de Lyon (only two stops on the RER D train from Gare du Nord) because our train to Italy left at 6.30am.

 We stayed in an ensuite classic double room at the Timhotel Paris Gare de Lyon.
-It’s one of the most affordable options in the area (prices from €148 a night) and is only five minutes walk to the station.
+It’s one of the most affordable options in the area (prices from €105 a night) and is only a five-minute walk to the station.

-It’s clean and comfortable but the rooms are small and the WiFi didn’t work in our room (request one with a better signal).
+It’s clean and comfortable, but the rooms are small and the WiFi didn’t work in our room (request one with a better signal).
 While it’s nothing special, it’s fine for a night or two.

 Hotels Near Gare du Nord